 And Jesus went on with his disciples to the villages of Caesarea Philippi.
 And on the way he asked his disciples, “Who do people say that I am?”
 And they told him, “John the Baptist; and others say, Elijah; and others, one of the prophets.”
 And he asked them, “But who do you say that I am?”
 Peter answered him, “You are the Christ.”
 And he strictly charged them to tell no one about him.
 And he began to teach them that the Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes and be killed, and after three days rise again (Mark 8:27-31).

 I have no doubt that various theological interpretations of Jesus were retrospectively projected back on him in our New Testament gospels.
 I have written extensively on that process of theological “overlay” on this blog over the years.
-In fact, in my forthcoming book on Paul I argue that all four of our gospels are essentially post-Pauline productions, fundamentally reflecting Paul’s understanding of the “gospel.”
+In fact, in my recent book, Paul and Jesus: How the Apostle Transformed Christianity, I explain that all four of our gospels are essentially post-Pauline productions, fundamentally reflecting Paul’s understanding of the “gospel.”
 However, my own study of the history of “Messianism,” including messiah figures both ancient and modern, I am convinced that the gospels preserve for us a pattern of what I call “Messianic self-identity,” that is applicable to Jesus.
 In other words, I think we can trace in our sources elements of Jesus’ own messianic self-consciousness.

 In this post I want to to consider what I call the “textual dynamics of messianic self-identity.”
 I realize that is a mouthful but bear with me here, as this subject is quite fascinating and I think we can see some light on this issue if we take all our evidence into account, both ancient and modern.